Phase 1: ENVISION

 Conversations about where, why and how revitalization and redevelopment should happen are essential to ensure there's a plan in place to help guide future changes.
 Growth and change happen in a community with or without a local area plan.

 Consumer demand, market forces, and other factors will drive change in the community.
 However, in areas with high demand that do not have a local area plan, developers will often have to undertake site-by-site land use redesignation / rezoning applications in order to build developments to meet demand for new housing and businesses.
 This site-by-site approach can create uncertainty for local residents, who don’t know where the next application will come from and what it will propose.
 It also creates uncertainty for developers, who don’t know for certain what types of proposals will be acceptable where.
-Without a local area plan, conversations about growth and change happen application by application, often in a manner disconnected from a wider vision.
-A local area plan helps create more certainty for everyone by outlining the general expectation for what scale and type of new development is appropriate where and what policies will help shape development that is proposed.

 Visit calgary.ca/Shaganappi and check out the "PAST ENGAGEMENT" tab to review What We Heard & What We Did Reports along with Engagement Summaries from each phase through the project.